SHERLOCK JR.

 The second half of this 40-minute masterpiece by Buster Keaton is an extended dream sequence.
 It starts with our eponymous hero, who is a film projectionist as well as an amateur detective, entering the film that is showing at the cinema where he works.

-Whilst Woody Allen could happily do something similar in the 1980s in ‘The Purple Rose of Cairo’ one imagines that the relatively unsophisticated cinema audiences of the 1920s must have struggled to get their minds around what they were watching, let alone find it funny.
+It's a meta idea which Woody Allen could happily get away with in the 1980s in ‘The Purple Rose of Cairo’ but which was so ahead of its time in 1924 that one imagines that the relatively unsophisticated cinema audiences of the time must have struggled to get their minds around what they were watching, let alone find it funny.

 The film also ends on as fine a visual joke as one could hope to see.